 My brethren, do not have the faith of our Lord Jesus Christ, the Lord of glory, with respect of persons.
 Now then, if a man comes into your synagogue wearing gold rings and dressed in splendid apparel, and there comes in also a poor man in lowly apparel,

 And you give preference to the one who is wearing the splendid apparel . . .
 Then have you not passed judgment among yourselves, and have made yourselves judges with evil opinions?
 (James 2:1 - 4, HBFV).

 The Bible does not mention any tokens of love used in marriage ceremonies.
 It does, however, have much to say about courtship and offers couples a clear admonition on how to treat each other (Ephesians 5:22 - 25, 28).
 Jesus underscored the importance of marriage as a lifelong commitment by referring back to God's institution of the marriage covenant (Matthew 19:4 - 6).

 Because God has not commanded the use of any token to symbolize the marriage between two people in a wedding, the choice is yours whether to use rings or not.
 If their use encourages faithfulness to strengthen the marriage bond then their use may be a good thing.

 One European marriage tradition involves engraving a mate's name and the marriage date on the inside surface of wedding rings.

 Why do people wear wedding rings on the next to last finger of the left hand?
 This tradition came out of the ancient Roman belief that this finger was the only one that contained a vein that led directly to a person's heart.
-Jewish tradition places a simple ring (no stones or inscriptions) on the bride's first finger of her right hand.
+Jewish tradition places this token, with no stones or inscriptions, on the bride's first finger of her right hand.